zzhangjii/learning-library/enterprise-manageability-library/enterprise_manager/em_find_fix_validate.md

 Lab Overview

-*Objective:*

-The objective of this document is to provide high-level guidelines on new features associated Real Application Testing in Oracle Enterprise Manager Cloud Control 13c.

 To perform real-world testing of Oracle databases, by capturing production workloads and replaying them on test systems enables you to perform real-world